-The EAA Form is available to download at http://www.equality.admin.cam.ac.uk/equality-diversity-cambridge/equality-assurance-assessments/eaa-form-and-guidance.
+The EAA Form is available to download at www.admin.cam.ac.uk/offices/hr/equality/assessments/form/

 The form is available in MS Word format.
 It is recommended that the form be completed electronically.
+However, note that the document is protected and will only allow editing of relevant sections.